shivanya-chandra/pcllab.github.io/docs/handbook/lab-policies/lab-rooms.md

 - Room 3131 is the lab's main **work room**.
 All paper files associated with each project are stored in this room.
 The lab supply cabinet is located in this room.
 - Rooms 3133, 3135, and 3139 are **testing rooms** for running experiments.
 - Room 3132 is a shared testing room that any researcher in the department can reserve and use.
-The link to reserve the room is <http://sp.itap.purdue.edu/hhs/psych/events/>.
+The link to reserve the room is <http://sp.itap.purdue.edu/hhs/psych/events/>{target="_blank" rel="noreferrer"}.

 ## Using Google Calendars to Reserve Rooms